Validate Azure Stack system state

 As an Azure Stack operator, being able to determine the health and status of your system on-demand is essential.
 The Azure Stack validation tool (Test-AzureStack) is a PowerShell cmdlet that lets you run a series of tests on your system to identify failures if present.
 You will typically be asked to run this tool through the privileged end point (PEP) when you contact Microsoft Customer Services Support (CSS) with an issue.
 With the system-wide health and status information at hand, CSS can collect and analyze detailed logs, focus on the area where the error occurred, and work with you to resolve the issue.

 Running the validation tool and accessing results

 As stated previously, the validation tool is run via the PEP.
 Each test returns a PASS/FAIL status in the PowerShell window.
-Additionally, a detailed HTML report is created which can later be accessed during log collection.
 Here is an outline of the end-to-end validation testing process: